From Collapse to Stability: A Knowledge-Driven Ensemble Framework for Scaling Up Click-Through Rate Prediction Models: Experiments

-To validate the effectiveness of EKTF, we introduce both homogeneous ($\textbf{EKTF}_{\text{MLP}}$) and heterogeneous networks ($\textbf{EKTF}_{\text{Latest}}$) into EKTF as student models, and further compare the performance of these two ensemble methods with several SOTA. $\textbf{EKTF}_{\text{MLP}_{\text{bs}}}$ denotes the best student model performance in $\textbf{EKTF}_{\text{MLP}}$. \textit{Abs.Imp} represents the absolute performance improvement.
+To validate the effectiveness of KDEF, we introduce both homogeneous ($\textbf{KDEF}_{\text{MLP}}$) and heterogeneous networks ($\textbf{KDEF}_{\text{Latest}}$) into KDEF as student models, and further compare the performance of these two ensemble methods with several SOTA. $\textbf{KDEF}_{\text{MLP}_{b}}$ denotes the best student model performance in $\textbf{KDEF}_{\text{MLP}}$. \textit{Abs.Imp} represents the absolute performance improvement.
 The experimental results are shown in Table \ref{baselines}, where bold numbers indicate performance surpassing the baseline, and underlined values represent the best baseline performance.
-We can draw the following conclusions: \begin{itemize}[leftmargin=*] \item $\textbf{EKTF}_{\text{MLP}}$ surpasses all baselines on the Criteo and KKBox datasets and achieves performance comparable to SOTA on other datasets, despite using only simple MLP.
-This is notable, as CTR researchers generally consider MLP to struggle with learning multiplicative feature interactions, leading to inherent performance limitations \cite{neuralvsmf, FINAL, CETN}.
-Therefore, these results demonstrate the effectiveness of EKTF. \item $\textbf{EKTF}_{\text{MLP}_{\text{bs}}}$ shows AUC performance improvements over individually trained MLP on all five datasets, with each surpassing the standard threshold of \textit{0.1\%}.
+We can draw the following conclusions: \begin{itemize}[leftmargin=*] \item CTR researchers generally consider MLP to struggle with learning multiplicative feature interactions, leading to inherent performance limitations \cite{neuralvsmf, FINAL, CETN}.
+However, $\textbf{KDEF}_{\text{MLP}}$ surpasses all baselines on the Criteo and KKBox, and achieves performance comparable to SOTA on other datasets.
+Therefore, these results demonstrate the effectiveness of KDEF. \item $\textbf{KDEF}_{\text{MLP}_{b}}$ shows AUC performance improvements over individually trained MLP on all five datasets, with each surpassing the standard threshold of \textit{0.1\%}.
 The performance gain is particularly significant on the KKBox dataset, where AUC improves by 0.38\%.
-This demonstrates that EKTF not only enhances the performance of the ensemble model but also improves the performance of individual sub-networks, ensuring model flexibility.
+This demonstrates that KDEF not only enhances the performance of the ensemble model but also improves the performance of individual sub-networks, ensuring model flexibility.
 In practical applications, when higher model performance is required, the ensemble model can be selected; conversely, when lower inference latency is needed, the best sub-network can be used.
-Notably, we find that knowledge transfer methods sometimes negatively impact Logloss optimization, which will be further explained in Section \ref{baseline_KT}. \item $\textbf{EKTF}_{\text{Latest}}$ achieves SOTA performance across all datasets, consistently surpassing the selected sub-networks (i.e., PNN, FINAL(2B), ECN), further demonstrating the effectiveness of EKTF.
-Notably, EKTF performs well on the widely-used, highly sparse ($\textgreater$ 99.99\% \cite{autoint}) large-scale dataset, Criteo, achieving the best performance.
-Moreover, compared to the ensemble of multiple MLPs in $\textbf{EKTF}_{\text{MLP}}$, $\textbf{EKTF}_{\text{Latest}}$ achieves SOTA performance using only three heterogeneous CTR models, indicating that the ensemble of heterogeneous networks outperforms that of homogeneous networks.
-We believe that further integrating other heterogeneous CTR models within the EKTF could lead to even better performance, but this is beyond the scope of this paper, so we include it as future work. \end{itemize}
+Notably, we find that knowledge transfer methods sometimes negatively impact Logloss optimization, which will be further explained in Section \ref{baseline_KT}. \item $\textbf{KDEF}_{\text{Latest}}$ achieves SOTA performance across all datasets, consistently surpassing the selected sub-networks (i.e., PNN, FINAL(2B), ECN), further demonstrating the effectiveness of KDEF.
+Notably, KDEF performs well on the widely-used, highly sparse ($\textgreater$ 99.99\% \cite{autoint}) large-scale dataset, Criteo, achieving the best performance.
+Moreover, compared to the ensemble of multiple MLPs in $\textbf{KDEF}_{\text{MLP}}$, $\textbf{KDEF}_{\text{Latest}}$ achieves SOTA performance using only three heterogeneous CTR models, indicating that the ensemble of heterogeneous networks outperforms that of homogeneous networks.
+We believe that further integrating more heterogeneous CTR models within the KDEF could lead to even better performance, but this is beyond the scope of this paper, so we include it in future work. \end{itemize}